Seattle Kraken: Arena

 The team's primary practice facility, named the Kraken Community Iceplex, is located at Northgate Station (formerly Northgate Mall) and was opened in September 2021.
 The facility has three rinks and is open to the public.
-In 2024, a second community ice rink was proposed for a former park-and-ride lot in Kirkland on the Eastside.
+In 2024, a second community ice rink was proposed for a former park and ride lot in Kirkland on the Eastside.
+The city government approved a development partnership and 34-year land lease with the Kraken in December 2025.
+The Kirkland facility, planned to comprise two full rinks, a community center, restaurant, and team store, is expected to open in late 2027.

-The Kraken's three home preseason games prior to the 2021–22 season were held at Spokane Arena in Spokane, Angel of the Winds Arena in Everett, and the accesso ShoWare Center in Kent, arenas home to Western Hockey League (WHL) teams, in an event known as the 3-Rink Rush.
-Tickets for the games were sold by the host WHL teams.
+The Kraken's three home preseason games prior to the 2021–22 season were held at Spokane Arena in Spokane, Angel of the Winds Arena in Everett, and the accesso ShoWare Center in Kent: arenas home to Western Hockey League (WHL) teams, in an event known as the 3-Rink Rush, due to delays in the renovation of Climate Pledge Arena.

 Arena entertainment

 The Kraken's goal horn is from the ferry boat MV Hyak.
 The team plays the Nirvana song "Lithium" after every Kraken goal at home; the song was chosen due to Nirvana's importance to Seattle grunge culture.

-After their first win at home against the Montreal Canadiens on October 26, 2021, the Kraken featured a new postgame tradition during the "Three Stars of the Game" ceremony.
+Starting with their first win at home against the Montreal Canadiens on October 26, 2021, the Kraken feature a unique postgame tradition during the "Three Stars of the Game" ceremony.
 Instead of the honored players tossing conventional souvenir pucks or sticks to the fans, they throw a plush toy salmon into the crowd to mimic Seattle's Pike Place Market fish toss and to honor the significance of wild-caught salmon to the state of Washington.

-Rod Masters, the organist from the 1977 film Slap Shot, became the organist for the Kraken starting with the team's January 1, 2022, home game against the New York Islanders.
+Rod Masters, the organist from the 1977 film Slap Shot, became the organist for the Kraken starting with the team's home game against the New York Islanders on January 1, 2022.
 As Climate Pledge Arena does not have an organ, Masters played music using electronic keyboards.
-Masters retired after the 2021–22 season, and the Kraken hired 29-year-old Ben Wooley to replace him.
+Masters retired after the 2021–22 season, and the Kraken hired 29-year-old Ben Wooley, who is still the team's organist.